 The 2020 Honda Accord is available in LX, EX, Sport, EX-L and Touring trim levels.
 There's also a Hybrid version available in base Hybrid, EX, EX-L and Touring trims.
 For the EX, EX-L and Touring trims, the feature content is identical between the hybrid and non-hybrid versions.

-Standard equipment on the base Accord Hybrid ($25,320) includes 17-in wheels, a rearview camera, forward-collision warning and automatic emergency braking, lane-departure warning and lane-keeping assist, adaptive cruise control, automatic LED headlights, dual-zone automatic climate control, a height-adjustable driver seat, cloth upholstery, a full-width folding rear seatback, one USB port and a 4-speaker sound system with a 7-in display, Bluetooth, a media player interface and Pandora-streaming internet radio control.
+Standard equipment on the Accord LX ($23,870) includes 17-in wheels, a rearview camera, forward-collision warning and automatic emergency braking, lane-departure warning and lane-keeping assist, adaptive cruise control, automatic LED headlights, dual-zone automatic climate control, a height-adjustable driver's seat, cloth upholstery, a full-width folding rear seatback, one USB port, and a 4-speaker sound system with a 7-in display, Bluetooth, a media player interface and Pandora streaming internet radio control.

-The EX-L ($31,720) adds leather upholstery, a leather-wrapped steering wheel and shifter, driver memory settings, a 4-way power passenger seat, an auto-dimming rearview mirror and a 10-speaker sound system.
-Integrated navigation is optional.
+The EX-L ($30,270) adds leather upholstery, the leather-wrapped wheel, a 4-way power passenger seat, driver memory settings, an auto-dimming rearview mirror and a 10-speaker sound system.

 |Basic||3 Years/36,000 Miles|

 |Drivetrain||5 Years/60,000 Miles|